linux

 /compat/linux) before /.
 For

-example, when Linux process attempts to open
+example, when a Linux process attempts to open

-/etc/passwd, it will really access
+/etc/passwd, it will first access

-alternative versions of certain other files and virtual file systems.
+versions of certain other files and virtual file systems.

 To install Linux shared libraries and system files into